WordPress Hosting Explained: Shared, VPS, Dedicated or Managed WordPress Hosting – Which to Choose and Why?!

 - A ‘surcharge’ because VPS servers only hold a couple of users instead of hundreds — making it more difficult to sustain financially.

 The second item is the most important because you need to be aware of your site’s resource usage.
 If you have a website that generates 4TB of bandwidth, you won’t be able to go with DigitalOcean’s $5 plan, since it only includes 1TB of bandwidth.

-All the positive sides of VPS hosting have to do with the ‘V’: Virtual.
-This allows for better separation, scaling, and security.
+All of the positive sides of VPS hosting have to do with the ‘V’: Virtual.
+This allows for better separation, scaling and security.
 Let’s go through some of the upsides.

 - Virtual instances receive separate resource limits, removing uncertainty and allowing for better planning.

 - Malicious code infecting multiple virtual instances through the hypervisor isn’t unheard of, but is extremely rare.
-You can be sure that security issues on another account will not affect your own.
+You can be sure that security issues on another account won’t affect your own.